-Howard S. Zelbo’s practice focuses on international arbitration and complex commercial litigation.
+Howard S. Zelbo’s practice focuses on international commercial and investment arbitration and complex cross-border litigation.

 Citigroup Venture Capital in its widely publicized battle for corporate control over Brasil Telecom, which included ICC arbitrations in London and in Paris and litigation in the Southern District of New York.

 DP World in an arbitration against Peru relating to a port concession.

 Kookmin Bank in defending a multimillion-dollar ICC arbitration.

 The Dominican Republic in an ICC arbitration brought by a Netherlands Antilles company on contracts to provide security services.

 The Latin American affiliates of international oil and gas companies in an ICC arbitration in New York relating to a dispute under a gas sales agreement.